eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 - Code Snippets
 - Copybook variable and paragraph names
 - Names of copybooks that are used in the program
-- Names of locally-stored subroutines
+- Names of locally-stored subroutines that are used in the program

 The autocomplete feature is only available in the main COBOL file, not in copybooks.